Running a job board in Japan can land you in prison

 Initially my clients were small startups, who weren’t even aware of the licensing requirement.
 However, eventually a prospective client at a larger company was blocked by their legal team because I didn’t have a license.
 This triggered me to investigate the implications of operating a job board in Japan with regards to recruitment licensing.

-Fortunately, the employment security bureau has released guidelines that explicitly address the difference between providing a job board and recruitment.
+Fortunately, the employment security bureau has released guidelines that explicitly address the difference between providing a job board and recruitment (note, these guidelines appear to have been removed with the new regulations regarding job boards).
 They aren’t the easiest thing to read, even if you’re a native Japanese speaker.
 I’ve included a rough English translation at the end of this article.

 The gist of it is, because all the job opportunities on TokyoDev are public, I don’t solicit specific individuals to apply for jobs, and applications go directly to the companies without me doing any screening, I’m complying with the guidelines and thus don’t need a license.
 Just to be safe, I was able to confirm directly with the employment security bureau that my interpretation is correct, and I’m operating TokyoDev in a manner congruent with the guidelines.
 Furthermore, I was able to get some clarifications from them about some of the finer points.